-This quick personal financial self assessment is a great benchmark.
-It’s not scientific, but it will show you where you are strong and where you need to improve.
-Everyone can benefit by taking a few minutes out of their busy schedule to check their financial health
+This quick personal financial self-assessment is a vital benchmark.
+It’s not scientific, but it will show you where you are strong and where you might need to improve.
+Everyone can benefit by taking a few minutes out of their busy schedule to check their financial health.

 Sometimes people ask me to suggest a quick approach to assess their money-handling fundamentals.
 Normally, they continue: "We just don't seem to be at peace with our personal finances.
 Indeed, after repaying a large credit card debt, and becoming debt free, we feel burdened."
 Puzzled, I ask, "Do you mean you seem to follow a pattern of acquiring, repaying, re-acquiring debt...probably over an extended period?
 And though your income is more, your finances now are worse than they were, say, five years ago?"
 Instantly, they reply, "That's it!"

-Over the years, to help understand ABCs of money handling, I developed a 100 - questions questionnaire that I use as I counsel couples; however, at the first meeting, I work with this 10-question self assessment checklist to benchmark where folks are with their ideas about money management.
+Over the years, to help understand attitudes, behaviors, choices (ABCs) impacting of money handling, I developed a 100-questions questionnaire that I use as I counsel couples.
+However, at the first meeting, I work with this 10-question self assessment checklist to benchmark where folks are with their ideas about money management.
 This list is not scientific; I developed it after years dealing with couples of different races, cultures, financial states, and it has proved reliable.

 |Quick Personal Financial Self Assessment Checklist||Never or Rarely = 1||Sometimes = 2||Often = 3|

 |1.
 Do you work with goals, plans, and budgets?|

 |2.
 Before spending, do you follow a specific procedure to decide the need to spend, and the affordability?|